Alert

 Training on the Job (TOJ) program

-A TOJ program is used as an incentive for a new employer to hire a worker.
+A TOJ program is used as an incentive for a new employer (not the date-of-accident employer) in Alberta who is covered under the Workers' Compensation Act to hire a worker.
 The cost of a TOJ is shared between WCB and the new employer.

 A TOJ provides workers with skill development and work experience that may lead to permanent employment.
 It can also assist in determining their suitability for a specific job or skills area.